DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - Single sign-on (SSO) technologies allow users to authenticate once and access any resources in a network or the cloud, without authenticating again.
 Kerberos, Active Directory Federation Services (ADFS), and Central Authentication
 Services (CAS) are all SSO implementations.
 RADIUS is not a single sign-on implementation
 - Federated Identity Management (FIM) systems link user identities in one system with other systems to implement SSO
-- **Access Control System**: ensuring access to assets is authorized and restricted based on business and security requirements
+- **Access Control System**: ensuring access to assets is authorized and restricted based on business and security requirements.
+The primary reason an organization will implement access control mechanisms is to prevent losses.
+There are three categories of IT loss: 📝loss of confidentiality, 📝loss of availability, and 📝loss of integrity.
+Those are the three core aspects of information security.
 - **Access Control Token**: based on the parameters like time, date, day etc a token defines access validity to a system
 - **Ethical Wall**: the use of administrative, phyiscal/logical controls to establih/enforce separation of information, assets or job functions for need-to-know boundaries or prevent conflict of interest situations; AKA compartmentalization
 - **Granularity of controls**: level of abstraction or detail which in a security function can be configured or tuned for performance and sensitivity